An interview with Neelima Dwivedi, Vice President of Corporate Affairs, PepsiCo India

 Companies are taking this issue seriously and are leading efforts to help make clean water available for everyone.
+Commercial Water Purification systems and water treatment units need to be installed in communities all over the world.
 In 2006, PepsiCo established its Performance with Purpose vision that aims to provide 25 million people around the world with safe access to clean water by 2025.
 Last month, the company announced that it has been able to achieve more than 60% of this goal—already changing the lives of 16 million people.

 Global Moms Challenge had the chance to chat with Neelima Dwivedi, Vice President of Corporate Affairs at PepsiCo India about this effort.
 Neelima shared her insights explained how PepsiCo is contributing to the well-being of children and mothers in India and around the world.

 If you would like to drink fresh and clean you can make it possible with the best salt free water softeners, they allow you to avoid the high cost and environmental impact that unfortunately comes with using salt-based water softeners.

 Pull quote: As a mother myself, I am the “chief health officer” in my house.
 I do everything I can to protect my children and my family with the best care possible

 What changes for a family when they have access to clean water?